ItsLaszlo/tech_notes/docker.md

 or
 An isolated process in a machine that can contain an application and all its necessary dependencies.
 Isolated filesystems provided by an image
 **_Each container should do one thing and do it well_**
-If two containers are on the same network, they can talk to each other.
-If they aren't, they can't.
 \*\*\*\*\*\*\*\*\*\*

 ### Context